User Score: 14050

 Broadcast from Madison Square Garden - A tribute to Oscar Hammerstein II, who died on August 23, 1960.

-Guests (all performing Oscar Hammerstein songs):
+Singers (all performing Oscar Hammerstein compositions):

 --Della Reese sings a "Show Boat" medley ("Bill," "Make Believe" and "Can't Help Lovin' That Man").